Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: JWST GRB host galaxy sample

 Our GRB host galaxy sample and the details of the JWST/NIRSpec observations are given in Table~\ref{tab:obs}.
-The need for Ly~$\alpha$ absorption in the optical afterglow spectrum imposes a hard lower bound on the redshift of $z>1.7$ for the sample (see section~\ref{ssec:Zabs}), which is too distant for any emission from an underlying SN to be detected and thus affect the absorption line analysis.
-The redshift range spanned by our final sample is $z=2.1$--4.7 (Table~\ref{tab:linefluxes}), and the absorption line metallicities range from $\mbox{[M/H]}=-1.4$ to $\mbox{[M/H]}=0.4$ (Table~\ref{tab:hostprops}), corresponding to 0.04\,Z$_\odot$ to 2.5\,Z$_\odot$.
+The detection of Ly~$\alpha$ absorption in the optical afterglow spectrum is necessary in order to be able to measure the metallicity in absorption (see \ref{ssec:Zabs} for details), and this requirement imposes a hard lower bound on the redshift of $z>2$ for the sample.
+It should be noted that our need for an accurate absorption line metallicity in our selection criteria biases our sample against more metal-rich and thus dusty host galaxies, which significantly attenuate the afterglow spectrum.
+In addition, the requirement that our host galaxies were previously detected in emission, either in imaging or spectra, introduces a preference for the brightest, and thus most star-forming galaxies of those with accurate absorption metallicities.
+The redshift range spanned by our final sample is $z=2.1$--4.7 (Table~\ref{tab:linefluxes}), and the absorption line metallicities range from 0.04\,Z$_\odot$ to 2.5\,Z$_\odot$ (Table~\ref{tab:hostprops}).